BRIDGE School Partnerships

 Note: Intercultural understanding in the Australian Curriculum suggests capabilities that students would typically display at the culmination of various levels of schooling.
 The levels in this chart relate to the following years of schooling.

-Investigating how Genghis Khan treated conquered peoples and his motivations for this (Yr.8), as in The rise of Genghis Khan
+Investigating how Genghis Khan treated conquered peoples and his motivations for this (Yr.8), as in Genghis Khan

 Video of Deborah Henderson, associate professor at Queensland University of Technology, discussing intercultural understanding in History.